 Are you a sophomore or junior at a North Carolina Historically Black College or University (HBCU) looking for a paid summer internship?

-Do you have an interest in child development?
+Do you have an interest in child development or a related discipline?

 Do you want:

 - exposure to leadership, structure, operations, and decision making;

 - opportunities to build professional relationships with renowned experts in the field;

 - opportunities to participate in professional activities such as conferences, poster presentations, and publications; and

 - greater understanding of professional opportunities and possible career pathways?

 If so, you are a great fit for the McKinney Scholars Program!

 The UNC Frank Porter Graham Child Development Institute is one of the nation's oldest and largest multidisciplinary centers devoted to the study of children and families.
 About 275 researchers, implementation and technical assistance specialists, staff, and students work on more than 60 projects related to developmental disabilities; early care and education; physical, social, and emotional health; and racial, ethnic, linguistic, cultural, and socioeconomic diversity.
 Our work crosses many disciplines from education and psychology to social work and public health.
 We strive to transform children's lives through innovation in research, practice, and policy.